 Students must complete all General Education Foundations course requirements.
 Additionally, students must complete the General Education Perspectives requirements as follows:

-Students may choose to meet the elective hours required by completing a minor or selected courses of personal interest.
+Students may choose to meet the elective hours required by completing a minor or selected course of personal interest inside or outside the theatre department.